Alerovere/Paleo-SL-utilities/README.md

 ## Folder "Sea Level Curves"
 This script compares published sea-level curves with sea-level observations.
 At present, the following sea level curves are available:
-## Sea level curves
-The script plots the following curves.

 ### de Boer et al., 2014
 *de Boer, B., et al. (2014) Persistent 400,000-year variability of Antarctic ice volume and the carbon cycle is revealed throughout the Plio-Pleistocene.
 Nature Communications 5, 2999.*